What can your CFA exam results charts tell you? More than you may think.

 The top part of the score box represents an estimate of your ‘best-case score’ if all factors went your way, whereas the bottom part of the score box shows your ‘worst-case scenario’ if all factors for you, well, sucked.

-To give additional context, CFA Institute also show where the scores of the 90th and 10th percentiles of the total candidate pool.
+To give additional context, CFA Institute also show where the average score of all candidates for that particular exam window.

 Reading and interpreting the CFA results chart